sizious/dc-chain/doc/bsd/README.md

 toolchains from source codes: **dc-chain**.

 The **dc-chain** system is mainly composed by a `Makefile` doing all the necessary.
-Open that file with a text editor (e.g. `nano`) and locate the `User configuration` section.
+Open the `config.mk` file with a text editor (e.g. `nano`).
 You can tweak some parameters, but usually everything is ready to work out-of-the-box.
 For example, it isn't recommended to change the toolchains program versions.
-The highest versions confirmed to work with the **Sega Dreamcast** are always already set in that `Makefile`.
+The highest versions confirmed to work with the **Dreamcast** are always already set in that `config.mk`.

-### Making the toolchain ###
+### Making the toolchains ###

 To make the toolchains, do the following: